mihirchronicles/themihirchronicles.github.io/src/content/notes/on-design-system.md

 Before joining Morningstar Design System team, I had no clue what Design System did or meant.
 Twitter Bootstrap was the closest thing I knew.
 Developers who were not proficient in design would import a third party library such as Twitter Bootstrap to make their web application look ”pretty.“ These third party libraries covered the basics such as shapes, sizes, and colors.
 This allowed developers to focus on coding their applications instead of design.

 The intention of Design System is not to stop people from doing.
-Design system exist to help people work faster.
-Sacrifice control and embrace chaos when necessary.
+Design system exist to help people work faster, sacrifice control and embrace chaos when necessary.

 - **Problem statement 1:** Morningstar has over 60 products and they are distributed all across the organization globally.
 Designers and developers faced the challenge of maintaining the design and code standard.
 Deadlines and roadmaps took over so the goal would be to make the components look as similar to other products as possible.
 There were central design specs in form of PDFs but were not accessible to everyone.
 Or the specs would be outdated.
 So we would have permutations of buttons, navigations, menus, etc. This disrupted branding and standard user experience for Morningstar.